LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HMI_Usage/Railway_HMI_Usage.md

 - **Port**: Port number used for communication (e.g., `502` for Modbus-TCP).
 - **Connection State**: Displays whether the HMI is currently connected to the PLC.
 (Green = Connected, Yellow = High latency, Gray = Disconnected)

-PLC State Display Section section shows the real-time data read directly from the PLC ladder logic and maps it to the physical world components.
+PLC State Display section shows the real-time data read directly from the PLC ladder logic and maps it to the physical world components.
 The display is divided into five key columns:

 - **Physical World Sensor ID** : Shows the sensor connected to the PLC input contact.
 Format: `<LineID>_<SensorType><Index>`.
   Example: `west08` = WE Line (we), Station (st) 08 sensor.